industrial-edge/Apache-Kafka-Connector/README.md

 ### Overview

 The Apache Kafka Connector connects to the IE Databus and Apache Kafka.
 The Connector can subcribes to MQTT Topics on IE Databus and produces messages (events, records) on a Kafka Topic.
-Also the Connector can consume messages on a Kafka Topic and publishes messages to MQTT Topics on IE Databus.
+Also the Connector can consume messages from a Kafka Topic and publishes messages to MQTT Topics on IE Databus.

 ### General task

 This example shows how to connect your Industrial Edge Device to Apache Kafka.
 Therefore a SIMATIC PLC is used as datasource.
 The S7-Connector reads the data from the PLC and publish them on IE Databus.
 The Apache Kafka Connector consists of two services, the "kafka-producer" and "kafka-consumer".
-The "kafka-producer" subscribes to the IE Databus to get the data from S7-Connector and produces messages in a topic on the Apache Kafka Broker.
+The "kafka-producer" subscribes to the IE Databus, gets data from S7-Connector and produces messages in an Apache Kafka Broker's topic.
 The "kafka-consumer" subscribes to the same topic on the Apache Kafka Broker and publishes the data an other topic on IE Databus.
-The IE Flow Creator can then be used to verify the data exchange between Industrial Edge and Apache Kafka.
+The IE Flow Creator can be used to verify the data exchange between Industrial Edge and Apache Kafka.

 ![Overview](docs/graphics/overview.png)